 Packing can sometimes be a stressful task.
 Making sure you have everything you need, but without taking half your wardrobe for a weekend away.
-Here the packing list of my 5 travel essentials, that I take on all my trips…
+Here is the packing list of my 5 travel essentials, that I take on all my trips…

-This will get you out of almost any situation:
+A Swiss Army Knife will get you out of almost any situation:

 - Chipped a nail – there’s a nail file